Reviews You Can Rely On

 In testing knife sharpeners, we discovered some nuanced differences between products that might otherwise be difficult to tell if you didn't have them available to compare side-by-side.
 Our assessments are a combination of objective data and subjective experience based on sharpening many knives over the course of our in-depth testing period.
 It's important to note that these products are scored relative only to the other sharpeners in the review — we chose only to test the best products on the market, so even if a knife sharpener scores poorly in a particular metric, it is still a solid product.
 The overall score is a summation of these individual metrics, which are weighted based on their relative importance to your overall purchase decision.

-There is a wide range of price point knife sharpeners, from just a few bucks to a few hundred.
-We consider the overall value of a product by looking at its overall performance against its price tag.
+Knife sharpeners can come at a wide range of prices, from just a few bucks to a few hundred.
+We consider the overall value of a product by looking at its performance against its price tag while also taking into account the intended user and the projected lifespan of the product.
 While this is a fairly straightforward method, there are still some external costs that may factor into your decision.
 For instance, the Longzon 4-in-1 offers solid performance for a manual pull-through sharpener at a budget-friendly price point.
 The Kerye Whetstone is only nominally more expensive, and although it will result in a much sharper blade, it also requires time and commitment to learning the proper technique.
-The Presto EverSharp, on the other hand, is an electric pull-through sharpener that might as well define convenience.
-Even though our overall favorite model, the Work Sharp E2, is a bit more expensive than these other three, our team feels that this electric pull-through sharpener offers the best balance of all of our metrics.
+On the other hand, the Presto EverSharp, is an electric pull-through sharpener that fits the definition of convenience to a T. Even though our overall favorite model, the Work Sharp E2, is a bit more expensive than these other three, our team feels that this electric pull-through sharpener offers the best balance of price to functionality.

 Even though it doesn't provide the best sharpening results, the Longzon 4-in-1 is one of the easiest sharpeners to use and offers a solid performance for the price.